AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 The toolbar in the Map Editor is similar to the topic Editor.
 The basic operations like toggling the left panel, saving map, creating a new version of map, undo/redo last operation, and delete the selected elements are common in both editors.
 For detail about how these operations work, view [Toolbar in the Editor](web-editor-toolbar.md#) section.

 The options that you view in the editor toolbar are based on the Map Editor view.
-There are four views that are available in the Map Editor:
+There are five views that are available in the Map Editor:

 - [Layout](#layout-view)
 - [Author](#author-view)